Macyatmacy/img_cls_exp/README.md

 Hello!

 This is a repo for a workshop on applied computer vision.
-We aim at develop an mobile app based on TFlite model that can help medical diagnose at first.
+We aim at develop a mobile app based on TFlite model that can help medical diagnose at first.
 And we further develops a machine learning(ML) workflow that can update model and return prediction outcomes automatically, through our first CI/CD demo based on AWS platform and Github.

 ## Platforms and tools.